deveshub/opensociety/README.md

 ./gradlew -Pprod clean check jacocoTestReport sonarqube
 ```

-## Using Docker to simplify development
+## Using Docker to simplify development (optional)

-You can use Docker to improve your application development experience.
+You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

 For example, to start a mysql database in a docker container, run: